 Protein is an essential nutrient your body needs on a daily basis.
 Whey protein is a high quality complete protein source that is easily digested.
 It is also a rich source of branched chain amino acids (BCAA) including leucine, isoleucine, and valine.
 Adding whey protein to your daily intake offers many health and nutritional benefits.

-Protein requirements are complicated and will vary from person to person based on age, activity level, stages of life and overall health.
+Recommended protein intake is complicated and will vary from person to person based on age, activity level, stages of life and overall health.

 Individuals who regularly engage in strength training or endurance exercise require additional protein.
 The Institute of Medicine recommends 0.5 – 0.8 grams of protein for every pound of body weight for these individuals.